The Triangle Cross Ranch Reality Therapy Approach

 5. Avoid punishing, criticizing, or attempting to protect the person from the reasonable consequences of behavior.

-The problem is not that the standards set for young men have been too high; the problem is that the chosen behavior has been insufficient.
-Reality Therapy is aimed at helping the person in trouble gain more effective control over his life.
-A mentor using these principles of Reality Therapy helps the troubled teen to face reality, be accountable for his words and actions, and problem solve so he can meet his needs in the world.
+The problem is not that the standards set for your son have been too high, the problem is that his chosen behaviors have been insufficient and inappropriate.
+Reality therapy is aimed at helping the troubled boy gain more control over his life.
+A mentor using these principles of reality therapy helps your troubled teen to face reality, be accountable for his words and actions, and solve problems.

-The troubled teen can also use these new skills to improve his success in the world.
+Your son can also use these new skills to become more successful in the world.
 This process has been proven effective in education, parenting, and leadership.
-This type of behavioral improvement lends itself to any situation where people need to learn how to satisfy their needs and solve life’s problems in responsible ways.
+In fact, this type of behavioral improvement is effective in any situation where people need to learn how to satisfy their needs and solve life’s problems in responsible ways.

-Reality Therapy focuses on the troubled teen’s behavior choices in his approach to self-realization.
-The mentor becomes involved with the troubled teen and helps him to examine his current behavior with a goal of improvement in the future.
-An individual who is frustrated, or is frustrating others, is taught to evaluate what he is doing and, from this evaluation, learns to practice more effective (need-satisfying) behaviors.
+Reality therapy focuses on the troubled teen’s approach to self-realization.
+The mentor becomes involved with the troubled teen and helps him to examine his current behavior with a goal of improving it in the future.
+An individual who is frustrated, or is frustrating others, is taught to evaluate what he is doing and, from this evaluation, learns to practice more effective and appropriate need-satisfying behaviors.

-We humans learn responsibility through relationships, primarily as children from parents.
-However, the process of becoming a responsible person is a life-long one.
+We humans learn responsibility through relationships, primarily from our parents when we are children.
+The process of becoming a responsible person is a life-long one.
 As situations change, each individual must adjust and find new ways of acting responsibly to meet his needs.
-When this is not done, irresponsible behavior results.
-With a focus on the present behavior rather than past events and subconscious motivations, mentors do not need a high level of training in order to be effective.
-They need only be able to recognize and reward responsible behavior and to offer correction to irresponsible behaviors.
+When this is not done, the result is often an engagement in irresponsible behavior.
+With a focus on your son’s present behavior rather than past events and subconscious motivations, mentors do not need a high level of training in order to be effective; they need only be able to recognize and reward responsible behavior and to correct irresponsible behaviors.